Eastern Command (Pakistan): Western battle plan

-The Pakistani army had thirteen infantry and two armoured divisions (in addition to several independent brigade groups) in West Pakistan in 1971.
+The Pakistani army had fifteen divisions (including two armored divisions and in addition to several independent brigade groups) in West Pakistan in 1971.
 After transferring the 9th and 16th Divisions (known as "China Divisions" because these formations were given new Chinese equipment) to East Pakistan, they had a rough parity with the Indian army in infantry and a slight edge in armour.
 However, they could only hope to attack with 3:1 superiority in selected areas where surprise was vital.
 Pakistan had raised the 33rd Infantry Division, and had started to raise the 35th and the 37th Divisions to replace those sent to Bangladesh; these formations were active but not fully operational by November 1971.
 The Pakistan Army deployed ten infantry and two armoured divisions to face an Indian force of three corps (thirteen infantry, two mountain, one armoured division and several battle groups under the Indian Army Western and Southern Commands) as follows: